Paladins-Inn/torganized-play-users/CONTRIBUTING.md

    * ```Fixes #(issueNumber)```
    * Do NOT add a colon after "Fixes" - this prevents automatic closing.
 6. Create a Pull Request
-7. Follow the link posted by the torganized-play-players to your pull request and accept it, as described in detail above.
+7. Follow the link posted by the torganized-play-users to your pull request and accept it, as described in detail above.
 8. Wait for our code review and approval, possibly enhancing your change on request
-   * Note that the torganized-play-players developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while
+   * Note that the torganized-play-users developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while
 9. Once the change has been approved we will inform you in a comment
 10. We will close the pull request, feel free to delete the now obsolete branch